 Reserve 12 raspberries for decoration and gently fold the rest into the cheese mixture.

-Divide the mixture amongst the ramekins, tapping them a few times on the work surface to remove any air pockets.
+Divide the mixture amongst the ramekins, pressing it down with the back of a spoon to remove any air pockets.
 Fold excess film/wrap over the top and place in the freezer to become firm, about 45 minutes.

 For the fruit compote

 Unfold the cling film/food wrap from the top of the ramekins and invert each one onto a plate.
-Then peel off the rest of the film/wrap.
+Peel off the rest of the film/wrap.

 Spoon the fruit compote over the parcels and place 3 raspberries on each to decorate.